richorama/AzureSpeedTest2/readme.md

 Not all regions are available to everyone.
 I have added the regions that are generally available to all, and some kind individuals have set up additional regions that they have access to.

+The cost should be negligible, and if you change your mind at any time and want to remove the region, that's ok - just let me know.

 To add a region, follow this process:

 1. Create a storage account, preferably with a name like `speedtestxyz`, where the 'xyz' is an abbreviation of your region name.
 The storage account can be a standard, locally redundant account (the cheapest kind).